Travel To Tokyo - frequently asked questions

 What is the Team Dashboard?

-The team dashboard contains all your team stats: the totals of all the sessions recorded for your team, including how long an average session lasts, how much people tend to enjoy activities and how hard they work.
-It helps you see what activities are popular and what new things people could try, and it gives you weekly goals to challenge yourselves and grow.
+You can also access your Travel Guide which is chock full of activities for each destination you visit and view your team stats: the totals of all the sessions recorded for your team, including how long an average session lasts, how much people tend to enjoy activities and how hard they work.
+It helps you see what activities are popular and what new things people could try.

 What is the School Dashboard?

-The School Dashboard contains all your school stats: all activity recorded against all your school teams, including how long an average session lasts, how much people tend to enjoy activities and how hard they work.
+If you have chosen to set up multiple teams, then you can use the School Dashboard to track the combined progress of all of your teams: the total kilometres logged by each team, total activity and distance recorded against all teams, including how long an average session lasts, how much people tend to enjoy activities and how hard they work.
 It helps you see what activities are popular and what new things people could try.
-It also gives you a list of all teams within the school, allowing you to view each team’s dashboard.
+It also gives you a list of all teams within the school, allowing you to view each Team Dashboard.

-Can I share my Team Dashboard / School Dashboard with friends and family?
+Can I share my Team or School Dashboard with friends and family?

 Will there be rewards?